 Pull a maximum deadlift and it’s hard off the floor, in the middle to lockout.
 Yes, fine it changes a bit, most guys can finish a squat or bench if they make it through the sticking point and gear modifies all of this.
 But the movements are fundamentally different in the amount of maximum effort they require.

-And their duration of effort.
+They also differ in terms of their duration of effort.
 A maximal explosive effort lasts 0.2 seconds.
 A maximal deadlift can be seconds of all out effort.
 And these have profoundly different effects on the nervous and muscular systems.

-Louie Simmons, love him or hate him, at least factored that in when he applied the Prilepin table, cutting the optimal number of reps in half due to the longer duration of the PL’s vs. the OL’s.
+Louie Simmons, love him or hate him, at least factored that in when he applied Prilepin’s table, cutting the optimal number of reps in half due to the longer duration of the PL’s vs. the OL’s.
 A maximum bench might take 2-3 seconds of grinding effort, a maximum clean is not even close.

 Ol’ers often only take a fairly short rest between maximums and less for snatch than clean and jerk.
 I’m talking like 60-90 seconds.
 A PL doing maximums may be taking 3-5′ and 10′ is not unheard of.
 That alone tells you the difference in effort.